menonsudhir/freeipa/doc/index.rst

 ======================================

 IPA PyTests is a project designed to provide test suites for Red Hat's Identity Management product--IPA.
-These tests are written in pyton using pytest for the testing framework.
+These tests are written in python using pytest for the testing framework.
 In addition they rely heavily on a new python pytest plugin called multihost[#_].